 Upgrading the Docker NGINX-based image¶

-These instructions describe the steps to upgrade the running Docker NGINX-based image 4.x to the version 5.0.
+These instructions describe the steps to upgrade the running Docker NGINX-based image to the latest version 6.x.

 Using credentials of already existing Wallarm node